jack-bradshaw/Shamir/README.md

 Set<Share> shares = shamir.createShares(secret, creationScheme);
 ```

-Each share in the returned set contains an index and a value.
+Each share contains an index and a value.
 The example yields the following shares:
 - index = 1, value = 1007431061686543935
 - index = 2, value = 1805108382619357109
 - index = 3, value = 88162443832127918